Preparing for Tiny House Living: 10-Step Ultimate Guide

 Why it works: multi-purpose zones effectively double the usable space of a tiny house.

 Design transitions that take less than 30 seconds.
+For 27 specific ideas on multi-purpose layouts, see our tiny house living hacks guide.
 The consequence of complicated convertible furniture is that zones stay in one configuration, wasting the flexibility.
 Choose murphy beds, fold-down tables, and nesting stools that transform easily.

 Tips